Tamron Hall

-Tamron Hall (born September 16, 1970) is an American broadcast journalist and television talk show host.
-In September 2019, Hall debuted her self-titled syndicated daytime talk show, which earned her a Daytime Emmy Award.
+Tamron Hall (born September 16, 1970) is an American broadcast journalist, television talk show host and author.
+In September 2019, Hall debuted her self-titled syndicated daytime talk show, which has earned her two Daytime Emmy Awards.
 Hall was formerly a national news correspondent for NBC News, daytime anchor for MSNBC, host of the program MSNBC Live with Tamron Hall, and a co-host of Today's Take, the third hour of Today.
 She hosts Deadline: Crime on Investigation Discovery channel.
 In summer 2016, Investigation Discovery premiered the TV special Guns on Campus: Tamron Hall Investigates, which commemorated the 50th anniversary of the tower shooting at the University of Texas at Austin.

 Early life and education

 Hall was raised in Luling, Texas.
+Her mother was an educator and her father was career military, serving in the US Army for three decades.
 She received her Bachelor of Arts in Broadcast Journalism from Temple University in 1992, after which she moved to the Dallas-Fort Worth area to begin her broadcasting career.

 Career

-Hall first worked at KBTX in Bryan, Texas, as a general assignment reporter, then moved to KTVT in Fort Worth, Texas, in 1994, where she spent four more years as a general assignment reporter.
+Hall first worked at KBTX-TV in Bryan, Texas, as a general assignment reporter, then moved to KTVT in Fort Worth, Texas, in 1994, where she spent four more years as a general assignment reporter.

-From 1997 to 2007, she worked for WFLD-TV in Chicago, Illinois.
+From 1997 to 2007, she worked for WFLD in Chicago, Illinois.
 She held several positions, including general assignment reporter, consumer reporter, and host of a three-hour program, Fox News in the Morning.
 Hall frequently reported on issues related to Chicago politics, and she covered many "breaking news" stories, including one of the most devastating Amtrak accidents in Illinois.

 In July 2007, Hall joined the national news network MSNBC and NBC News.
 She also landed a one-on-one interview with Barack Obama before he announced his run for US President in 2008.

 At MSNBC, Hall served as a general reporter and fill-in anchor, first achieving prominence as a substitute anchor for Keith Olbermann on Countdown with Keith Olbermann.
 Hall then joined David Shuster as co-host of a two-hour program, The Big Picture, which premiered June 1, 2009, and concluded January 29, 2010.
 Hall anchored as a substitute for Natalie Morales, and also anchored on the weekends.